CGAT-Group/DICAST/docs/source/get-started/advanced/general_parameters.rst

 	There should be no need to edit ``fasta``, ``gtf`` and ``gff`` since they just combine other parameters.

 fasta
-   | Full path to the fasta file.
+   | Full path to the reference genome file.
    | Default: ``${fastadir:-unspecific}/$fastaname``

 gtf
-   | Full path to the gtf file.
+   | Full path to the annotation file.
    | Default: ``${gtfdir:-unspecific}/$gtfname``

 gff